What are remote treks in Nepal?

 Lower part of the trekking trail will have modern lifestyle to some extent, with available development of a poor country.
 Whereas, in upper region of the trail, traditional dress, basic hygiene and red chicks of adore able kids is outstandingly charming.
 In addition; people in upper part of the trekking trail will be more welcoming and eager to know about trekkers.

-By religion upper region of the trekking trail will be more dominated with Buddhism, whereas the lower villages of the trekking trail will be Hindu dominant; however there are few other religion like Muslim, Christian and Hindu extremist in lower altitude villages on remote trekking trail of Nepal.
+By religion upper region of the trekking trail will be more dominated with Buddhism, whereas the lower villages of the trekking trail will be Hindu dominant; however there are few other religion like Muslim, Christian and Hindu extremist in lower altitude villages on remote treks of Nepal.

 Example on Manaslu circuit trek when I visited for the first time in 2008 & now